treesturn/Inpaint_webapp/README.md

 This project is a web application that uses **Facebook’s Segment Anything Model (SAM)** to segment an input image and then applies an **inpainting diffusion model** to transform or replace the background.
 The front end is built with **Streamlit**, allowing users to interactively upload images and visualize the results in real-time.
+While the SAM model can run locally on a CPU, the inpainting diffusion model requires GPU acceleration.
+To address this, the project integrates with an AWS SageMaker endpoint to run the inpainting diffusion model efficiently.

 ## Features